Dr Vicki Thomson

 2016 Bover P, Mitchell MJ, Llamas B, Thomson VA, Pons J, Alcover JA, Cooper A. First ancient DNA from an endemic insular Mediterranean micromammal: the extinct dormouse Hypnomys morpheus.
 PLoS One (submitted Sept 2016).

 2016 Herrera MJB, Thomson VA, Wadley JJ, Macqueen P, Piper PJ, Sulundari S, Dharmayanti AB, Kraitsek S, Eusebio MS, Rubio RO, Cooper A, Gongora J, Austin JJ.
 Philippine origin and dispersal of Polynesian chickens indicated by mitochondrial DNA.
-Nature communications (submitted Sept 2016).
+PNAS (submitted Oct 2016).

 2016 Thomson VA, Armstrong KN, Medlin G, Cooper A. A ghost of a chance?
 Evolutionary history of the Australian Ghost Bat (Macroderma gigas) and its chances of surviving future climate change.
 Molecular Ecology (in review August 2016).

 2016 Herrera MJB, Thomson VA, Piper PJ, Wadley JJ, Cooper A, Austin JJ.
 East African origins for Malagasy chickens as indicated by mitochondrial DNA.
-PLoS One (in review June 2016).
+Royal Society of Open Science (submitted Oct 2016).

 2016 Thomson VA, Wiewel A, Chinen A, Maryanto I, Sinaga MH, How R, Aplin K, Suzuki H. A perspective for resolving the systematics of Rattus, the vertebrates with the most influence on human welfare.
 Zootaxa (in review August 2016).